-Biodegradable, zero-waste and sustainable food packaging.
+Biodegradable, sustainable food packaging.

 These successful trials are a major milestone for the Company, and the food packaging industry more broadly, as they: